 Loss rates are estimated in each age category and are based on the probability of a receivable progressing to write-off.
-Factors to estimate the loss rate are based on risk assessment performed for each customer segment and economic factors.

 NOTE22E Liquidity risk analysis

 Liquidity risk is that the company might be unable to meet its obligations.
 MGA's approach to managing liquidity risk is to ensure that it will always have sufficient liquidity to meet its liabilities when due, under both normal and stressed conditions, without incurring unacceptable losses.